 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Automated Content Distribution Process – Summary
+WordPress Traffic System: Content Syndication Phase – Summary

-Once you have your site and plugins fully set up and expertly configured, all you have to do then is publish new content on a regular basis to start attracting traffic.
+Once your website or blog and plugins have been expertly configured and set up, all you have to do is add web content on a consistent basis to drive web traffic organically.

-Once you have expertly configured your WordPress site, the next step is to optimize the process.
-This step is explained in the next section of our WordPress Traffic Automation System series.
+Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is addressed in the next article in the series.

 This is the end of Section 4